odigos-io/opentelemetry-zap-bridge/README.md

 - Use zap logger in your golang applications, directly or via a framework
 - Use OpenTelemetry in your system, or plan to use it in the future
 - Looking to simplify your log pipeline by removing log agents from deployments
-- Starting a new project from scratch and want to use new practices and standards
+- Starting a new project from scratch and looking to tailor a solution to your needs

 ## Motivation